-The University offers a minor in Women's Studies, helping student's interpret concepts of gender and gendered identities in different social, cultural and political contexts.
+The University offers a minor in Women's & Gender Studies, helping student's interpret concepts of gender and gendered identities in different social, cultural and political contexts.
 We also participate in the Graduate Certificate Program.
 Graduate certificates are intended to meet the supplemental post-baccalaureate education needs of professionals.

 Women's Studies is also home to The Edna Maynard Gott Memorial Library founded in 1995 honoring Dr. Edna Gott, first woman awarded tenure in the Department of Economics.
 Materials provided by the College of Human Science and Preston F. Gott (1919-2002), Professor Emeritus of Physics.

 The Office of the Provost assists in reclassifying two staff positions in the Women's & Gender Studies in 1999.
 Director and Coordinator

 2011 - present Charlotte Dunham (Sociology)